karastojko/mailio/README.md

 More advanced features are shown in `examples` directory, see below how to compile them.

-Note for Gmail users: if 2FA is turned on, then instead of the primary password, the application password must be used.
-Follow
+Note for Gmail users: it might be needed to [register](https://support.google.com/accounts/answer/6010255) *mailio* as a trusted application.
+Follow the
-[Gmail instructions](https://support.google.com/accounts/answer/185833) to add *mailio* as trusted application and use the generated password for all three protocols.
+[Gmail instructions](https://support.google.com/accounts/answer/3466521) to add it and use the generated password for all three protocols.

 Note for Zoho users: if 2FA is turned on, then instead of the primary password, the application password must be used.
 Follow [Zoho instructions](https://www.zoho.com/mail/help/adminconsole/two-factor-authentication.html#alink5) to add *mailio* as trusted application and use the